MathiasSeguy-Android2EE/RxTraining/docs/Doc9_ObservableDoOnOperator.md

+This chapter is a small part of a biggest training project, you can find on [Github](https://github.com/MathiasSeguy-Android2EE/RxTraining).
+You'll have the main branch with the answers/responses/unit tests and documentation.
+You could start with the "questions" branch to only have the questions
+You'll have the full table of content of the articles on [Medium](https://medium.com/@android2ee) You can download the book on [Android2ee](https://www.android2ee.com/)

 # Chapter 9: Observable's action operators
 We will see the following actions on Observables:
 To manage emitted events (we'll see that's not absolutely true) :